 My personal life at the moment has been significantly less fun than the business – arranging elements of my Mum’s funeral along with integrating my son into a new school has left me emotionally wrung out.

 On Wednesday Katie from Games Explorers came to my rescue.
 Sometimes running this business still seems like insanity dressed up as a business plan.
 So meeting up with someone like minded who has the same or very similar crazy ideas is not only comforting but inspiring too.
 We met at Geek Retreat in Leeds and discussed our plans and schemes which now include plans to collaborate at some point.
 And inevitably at some point… take over the world.
 We’re still debating who’ll be Pinky and who’s the Brain!

 Being self employed it is very easy to be blown off course and lose your way.
 This was such a good opportunity to refocus.

-While I was in Geek Retreat I also finalised plans to launch a fortnightly board games night on Tuesday 2nd October which I'm super excited about.
-I hope being in the city centre will make the event more accessible for people.
+While I was in Geek Retreat I also finalised plans to launch a fortnightly board games night on Tuesday 2nd October which I’m super excited about.
+I hope being in the city centre will

 A very happy birthday with board games.

 I drove to Scarborough on Saturday and provided the games for a 40th party.
 I taught people Exploding Kittens, Colour Brain, Crossing, Truth Bombs, Who Did It? and Guess Who (the Guess Who learners were quite small people) amongst others.
 Buying a job lot of Exploding Kittens has proved a worthwhile investment as I have been able to teach the same game to a large group of people at a number of events and it always goes down well.